GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit06/unit06-01_SDM_Methods_II.md

 title: SDM Methods II
 ---

 This is going to be a continuously updated collection of sources to obtain various kinds of information on different SDM techniques.
+The content of these pages is the result of student's work during the course.

 <!--more-->